bsmg/beat-saber-community-wiki/mapping.md

 There are currently 3 versions of Edit Saber, listed below.

 ### Mediocre Mapper
-A fork of `Edit Saber Enhanced` made by squeaksies.
+A fork of Edit Saber Enhanced made by squeaksies.
 This version adds even more features to Edit Saber Enhanced! https://github.com/squeaksies/MediocreMapper/releases/latest

 ### Edit Saber Enhanced
-A fork of Ikeiwa's `Edit Saber 6v2` with a ton of additional features.
+A fork of Ikeiwa's Edit Saber 6v2 with a ton of additional features.
 A collaboration between permissionBRICK and squeaksies. https://github.com/permissionBRICK/EditSaberEnhanced/releases/latest

 ### Original
-The original `Edit Saber 6v2` that most maps were made with. https://github.com/Ikeiwa/EditSaber/releases/latest
+The original Edit Saber
+https://github.com/Ikeiwa/EditSaber/releases/latest

 ## Midi converter / web based editor